daunkim18/Capstone-Project/README.md

 | Computational Resources (Colab Pro/Local GPU) | Yes              | Reshmi                      | Possible need for extended training time or additional GPU resources. |

+# Milestone 2
+## Environment setup
+Regardless of the type of project you are working on, you will need some work environments.
+You should determine tooling needs, document their usage/installation/configuration and include that information in your project repostiory. provide a clear pathway to setting up and configuring needed tools to begin working on your project.
+For maker-based projects this might be software dependencies and coding libraries or establishing some build files (in something like Docker).
+For breaker-based projects it might be creating VMs or docker containers to containerize the target of investigations.
+Google Colab (Cloud-based model training)​

+- YOLOv8 (AI object detection)​
+- Kaggle Datasets (Training images)​
+- Local Dental School Data (Pending approval)​
+- Python Libraries (NumPy, OpenCV, TensorFlow, Pandas)​
+- GitHub (Version control)​
+- Other Libraries (Shutil, OS, JSON, YOLO)